 We held our most recent Annual Meeting on the first weekend in May 2019.
 As usual, we scheduled this gathering of Harvard Native alumni to coincide with Harvard Powwow/Arts First Weekend.
 Whenever a Harvard Native alum from any school is willing and able to take the lead, we hold a small Reunion Week gathering in late May/early June.
 Please contact me if you wish to serve in this capacity during the 2021 Reunion events (2020 Reunions have been postponed indefinitely due to the COVID-19 pandemic).

-The site is designed to help keep you informed about Harvard, about NAAHU, and about how to get involved.
-We very much hope you'll join us for our next Town Hall and pester the board with ideas!
-We encourage you to review our site, find activities of interest, and join us for NAAHU events.
+We very much hope you'll join us for Unity Weekend, ask about our NAAHU-NaHC Mentorship Program, and tune in to our next Town Hall and pester the board with ideas!
 This is an opportunity to renew or build new friendships and to plan for the future of Natives at Harvard.

 Emily R. Van Dyke, MD MPH (AB ’03 & MPH ’09)

 Native American Alumni of Harvard University President (2016-Present)